DavidWells/analytics/packages/use-analytics/README.md

 }
 ```

-## AnalyticsConsumer Functional Component
+## `AnalyticsConsumer`

-Below is an example of using render props and the `AnalyticsConsumer` component and the render props pattern.
+Below is an example of using render props and the `AnalyticsConsumer` functional component and the render props pattern.

 ```js
 import React from 'react'